 iii.
-Within 36 months of the date of admission to trading, or such shorter period that the Company specifies in its prospectus, the Company shall complete one or more business acquisitions.
-The business acquisition (s) shall have an aggregate fair market value of at least 80 percent of the value of the Deposit Account (excluding any deferred underwriter fees and taxes payable on the income earned on the Deposit Account) at the time of entering into the initial business acquisition agreement.
+Within 36 months of the date of admission to trading, or such shorter period that the SPAC specifies in its prospectus/listing memorandum, the SPAC shall complete one or more business acquisitions.
+The business acquisition(s) shall have an aggregate fair market value of at least 80 percent of the value of the Deposit Account (excluding any deferred underwriter fees and taxes payable on the income earned on the Deposit Account) at the time of entering into the initial business acquisition agreement.
 The Marketplace may, in individual cases, grant exemption for business acquisitions below the threshold value (80 percent).